rosedetivoli/rosedetivoli.github.io/wormwoodmaria.md

 _"Instead of wanting to create an impression that he is improvising, the actor should rather show what the truth is: he is quoting."_

+Directors' statement [here](https://rosedetivoli.github.io/images/PELYNOMARIJAstatement.pdf).
 Please get in touch to access the screener.